LHNCBC/lforms/form_definition.md

       are setting up your own list.
     * dataType - (required) The data type of the answer for the question.
 This determines what sort of field control is provided.
 Supported types are:
-        * CWE - an answer list where the user is permitted to enter something not on the list.
+        * BL - a boolean (or yes/no) value
-        * CNE - an answer list where the user is **not** permitted to enter something not on the list.
+        * CODING - an answer value, generally from a list of possible values from
+                  <a href="#answers">answers</a>
-        * REAL - a number which might not be an integer
+        * REAL - a real/demical number
+        * INT - an integer
         * QTY - a type which has both a REAL value and unit object (see "units" below for the structure).
-        * INT - an integer
         * DT - a date (displayed with a calendar widget)
         * DTM - a string with date and time
         * TM - a string in the time format
-        * ST - a normal free-text string
+        * ST - a short free-text string
+        * TX - a long free-text string
         * YEAR - a string in the format of one to four digits that represents a year
         * MONTH - a string in the format of one or two digits that represents a month
         * DAY - a string in the format of one or two digits that represents a day